LakshayaSinghal/Neural-Style-Transfer/Notes/Linear Algebra.md

 So if the rank of matrix is the same as the column of a matrix, its called as full rank.

 We know that the origin is always at the same place in linear transformation.
-So, when a space is squished by a transformation, say, a plane squieshed down to a line, there is a whole set of vectors passing through
+So, when a space is squished by a transformation, say, a plane squieshed down to a line, there is a whole set of vectors passing through origin that is squished to the origin.

 ![null space](/Notes/images/null1.png "null space")
 ![null space](/Notes/images/null2.png "null space")